Law enforcement in Italy: Polizia di Stato

 The Polizia di Stato (State Police) is the civil national police of Italy.
-Along with patrolling, investigative and law enforcement duties, it patrols the Autostrade (Italy's Express Highway network), and oversees the security of railways, bridges, and waterways.
+It patrols the Autostrade (Italy's Express Motorways network) and oversees the security of railways, bridges, and waterways, in addition to patrolling, investigative, and law enforcement duties.

-It is a civilian police force, while the Carabinieri and the Guardia di Finanza are military.
-While its internal organization and mindset are somewhat military, its personnel is composed of civilians.
-Its headquarters are in Rome, and there are Regional and Provincial divisions throughout the Italian territory.
+It is a civilian police force, distinct from the military Carabinieri and Guardia di Finanza.
+Its internal organization and mindset are somewhat military, but its personnel are civilians.
+Its headquarters are in Rome, with regional and provincial divisions.